United States Department of Homeland Security: Nejwa Ali controversy

+Subpoenas of activists

+During the ongoing protests against mass deportation during the second Trump administration, several subpoenas were sent by the DHS to request personal information of social media accounts belonging to several users who had expressed views that were critical of ICE or were related to the protests against mass deportation.
+Some of these subpoenas were withdrawn upon court filings to challenge them.

 Surveillance

 ICE

-American Dragnet, a report, from the Center on Privacy and Technology documents the scope of ICE's surveillance capabilities.
-The report found that ICE has access to the driver’s license data of 3 in 4 adults, could locate 3 in 4 adults through their utility records and tracks the movements of drivers in cities home to 3 in 4 adults.
-The report also claimed "the agency spent approximately $2.8 billion between 2008 and 2021 on new surveillance, data collection and data-sharing initiatives".
+American Dragnet, a report from the Center on Privacy and Technology, documents the scope of ICE's surveillance capabilities.
+The report found that ICE has access to the driver's license data of 3 in 4 adults, could locate 3 in 4 adults through their utility records and tracks the movements of drivers in cities home to 3 in 4 adults.
+The report also said "the agency spent approximately $2.8 billion between 2008 and 2021 on new surveillance, data collection and data-sharing initiatives".
 ICE has also used data brokers to circumvent laws restricting government bodies sharing information with ICE.
 ICE has reportedly been a customer of Paragon Solutions and confirmed its use of Clearview AI.
-Additionally, ICE has reportedly used Mobile Fortify, ShadowDragon, the network of Flock Safety, Magnetic Forensics, and products from Pen-Link, LexisNexis and Booz Allen Hamilton.
+Additionally, ICE has reportedly used Mobile Fortify, ShadowDragon, Zignal Labs, the network of Flock Safety, Magnetic Forensics, and products from Pen-Link, LexisNexis and Booz Allen Hamilton.

-The Second Trump administration reportedly worked to obtain and centralize data on Americans as outlined in Executive Order 14243 relying heavily on products from Palantir Technologies.
-This data has been desired to support expanded deportation efforts carried out by DHS.
+The second Trump administration reportedly worked to obtain and centralize data on Americans as outlined in Executive Order 14243 relying heavily on products from Palantir Technologies.
+This data has been desired to support expanded deportation efforts and to target political opponents and civil society.
 The administration has sought data from the IRS, Medicaid and Supplemental Nutrition Assistance Program.
+ICE has also received data from within DHS including from the TSA.

 Office of Intelligence and Analysis

-The office of intelligence and analysis (I&A) has a history of problematic surveillance.
+The Office of Intelligence and Analysis (I&A) has a history of problematic surveillance.
 In 2020, the I&A authorized "collecting and reporting on various activities in the context of elevated threats targeting monuments, memorials, and statues".
-The office surveilled protestors at the George Floyd protests in Portland, Oregon In September 2023, Congress considered revoking some of the agency’s collection authorities over concerns about overreach.
+The office surveilled protestors at the George Floyd protests in Portland, Oregon In September 2023, Congress considered revoking some of the agency's collection authorities over concerns about overreach.
 According to Politico, "a key theme that emerges from internal documents is that in recent years, many people working at I&A have said they fear they are breaking the law".
 In 2025, sexual orientation and gender identity were removed from I&A's list of characteristics that "personnel are prohibited from engaging in intelligence activities based solely on".

+Masking and unidentifiability

+ICE has repeatedly acted in ways that are difficult for the public to identify.
+This includes using unmarked vehicles, wearing masks, omission of name tags and refusal to provide clear proof of authority.
+As a result, several states are attempting to pass a federal law called the VISIBLE Act, which would restrict law enforcement officers from concealing their identities.

+Warrants

+The Department of Homeland Security has repeatedly acted without a warrant.